frederic-perez/Cardiac-electrophysiology/glossary.md

 __first-in-humans study__ In clinical trials, the first Phase-1 study in which a test product is administered to human beings.
 __fluoroshot__
 __focal atrial tachycardia__ _n_
+__fractional flow reserve__ _n_ (FFR) A diagnostic technique used during coronary catheterization to assess the hemodynamic significance of coronary artery stenoses.
+FFR is defined as the ratio of the maximum blood flow achievable in a stenotic coronary artery to the maximum blood flow achievable in the same coronary artery if it were normal.
+It is calculated as the ratio of the pressure distal to the stenosis to the pressure proximal to the stenosis, typically aortic pressure.
 __French catheter scale__ _n_ (French scale, French gauge) [[Wikipedia]](https://en.wikipedia.org/wiki/French_catheter_scale) Commonly used to measure the size of a catheter.
 It is most often abbreviated as Fr, but can often be seen abbreviated as Fg, FR or F. The diameter of a round catheter in millimeters can be determined by dividing the French size by 3.
 __ganglionated plexi__ _n_ The term “ganglionated” refers to the presence of ganglia, which are clusters of nerve cell bodies.
 “Plexi” is a plural form of “plexus,” which means a network or interweaving of nerves or blood vessels.
 Together, “ganglionated plexi” refers to a network of nerve cells on the heart that are involved in regulating its function.
 __granuloma__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Granuloma) _Noncaseating granulomas._